bentrueman/bgamcar1/README.md

 ## Left-censored predictors

-The `bgamcar1` package fills a current gap in `brms` functionality by accommodating left-censored predictors.
+The `bgamcar1` package fills an additional gap in `brms` functionality by accommodating left-censored predictors.
 The approach is based on [this](https://cran.r-project.org/web/packages/brms/vignettes/brms_missings.html) `brms` vignette and the [Stan manual](https://mc-stan.org/docs/2_18/stan-users-guide/censored-data.html)